 Keep in mind, toothbrushing alone can’t reverse severe dental disease without the help of a professional dental cleaning first.
 No amount of brushing can fix tooth decay, tissue damage, bone loss, or other issues brewing below the surface.
-However, toothbrushing with a dog-friendly enzymatic toothpaste can help prevent gingivitis and dental disease from happening in the first place.
+However, toothbrushing with a dog-friendly toothpaste can help prevent gingivitis and dental disease from happening in the first place.
 This is the absolute best method to keep plaque, tartar, and funky breath under control.

 Did your heart sink after reading that paragraph—knowing full-well your dog won’t let you brush their teeth?
 We understand all too well!
 If your dog fights a regular toothbrush tooth and nail (sorry), we suggest trying an alternative type of toothbrush—like a fingerbrush or gauze.
-The most important things are that you use a dog-friendly toothpaste containing enzymes to help breakdown gunk and bacteria, and then have some type of gentle abrasion to wipe it away.
+The most important things are that you use a dog-friendly toothpaste to help breakdown gunk and bacteria, and then have some type of gentle abrasion to wipe it away.